alex-lin64/Efficient-Vision-Model-Analysis-Pipeline/README.md

 ![Baseline System Diagram](/readme_resources/baseline_sys_diagram.png)

-Below you will find installation instrucitons and an overview of the typical workflow through the baseline pipeline.
+Below you will find installation instructions and an overview of the typical workflow through the baseline pipeline.
 A FAQ section at the bottom tracks common errors and bugs that may arise during the setup phase.

 ## Installation: